tenstorrent/tt-metal/docs/source/ttnn/dependencies/llk.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-Constant registers are implemented as objects which can be referenced whereever a vector can be used.
+Constant registers are implemented as objects which can be referenced wherever a vector can be used.

   * Grayskull: